qchenevier/MBA_memoire/doc/reaction_organization.md

 Build new assets and revenue streams.
 Digital disruptors have often destroyed more value than they have created for themselves, giving many of the benefits away to consumers.
 Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable [@Manyika2015].

+##### Platforms: the Search / Broker business

+Shifting to a Search / Broker Business by building a platform could be seen as a Customer Intimacy strategy: you can exploit an existing distribution network to help it and you are so much tailoring your offering to customers needs that you are offering your competitors products as well.
+Now the main actor to tailor the offering is not talented salesman but the search and recommendation algorithms.
+Amazon is an example: most clients go to this platform even if the number of products sold is tremendous: they know they will find something which suits their needs through the search and recommendations.
+Without those algorithms, Amazon would be efficient only on the Operational Excellence dimension, because the customer experience on the site would be fairly complex and much closer to wrangling through a storehouse than to going to a tailor.

+The use of digital platforms enables firms to break traditional industry boundaries and to operate in new spaces and niches [@Bharadwaj2013].

+Platforms to connect to consumers: to reach new audiences through building digital community.
+Platforms that allow virtual communities to self-form.
+Platforms to connect to businesses [@Karimi2015].

+Platforms are the future systems of engagement: A platform is a foundational technology or service that is used beyond a single firm and is subject to network effects.
+Platforms provide connectivity, expand variety, match different users with each other (i.e., suppliers and consumers), and set prices within the market [@Gimpel2012].

+Executives must shift from thinking about value chains to value networks [@Gimpel2012].

+Subject to network effects, size is important for platforms.
+But scale is not the only deciding factor: VRIN resources will still determine competitive advantage and will drive users toward one network rather than another.
+If a firm does not have a VRIN role for production, search, or delivery within the platform ecosystem, it will not have a sustainable competitive advantage.
+And if the platform ecosystem itself is not VRIN, then another platform will dominate [@Gimpel2012].
+(Note: here in this citation, VRIN is synonym of Value)

+Digital platforms will become the gateways (and bottlenecks) to the market [@Gimpel2012].

+Value Creation from Multisided Business Models: multisided revenue models are important not just in software.
+New leaders in the digital space base their _raison d’être_ on such models, which can be also multilayered by giving away certain products or services in one layer to capture value at a different layer.
+More nuanced ways to conceptualize the drivers of value creation and capture arise by thinking about the multisided nature of interactions [@Bharadwaj2013].

 #### Organize for Optimization & Operational Excellence

 ##### Valuable assets